2015 THUNDER CAR RULES

 No external electric fuel pumps.
 All filler caps must be non-vented.
 No car will be permitted to run if any sign of fuel leakage is found.
 Ground strap from filler neck to chassis is mandatory!
 Fuel cell must be mounted securely.
 One protection bar must be run horizontally above the fuel filler neck.
 Minimum 1 3/4” round tubing x .095” or 2” square tubing x .095”.

 No reverse or aluminum type rims permitted.
 STEEL ONLY!
 Maximum rim width bead to bead – 8”.
 Heavy duty or racing rims may be run on all four wheels.
 Heavy duty 5/8” wheel studs and nuts mandatory.
 Wheels stud threads must protrude through nuts.
 Racing wheels mandatory Rim weight must be a minimum of 17 lbs.
 Tires and rims must not extend outside the body.

 To be determined by Barrie Speedway.

 TRANSPONDERS are mandatory.
 163” minimum from the centre of nose.
 Mounted so LED lights point down towards track surface.

-One way minimum is required, 2 way optional.
+One way radio or scanner is mandatory to take direction from tower.
+2 way optional radios are optional.
 Radios available from Race 2 Way communications.

 BELT AND HARNESS